 6. I requested a password reset but I have not received a reply to this request.
 What do I do?

 Please check your spam or junk folder for any message from email@example.com or firstname.lastname@example.org.
 Please add these email addresses to your address book or contacts to help ensure that you receive our future communications.
 You may also email us at email@example.com OR call us 1-800-267-4734 to request a new password.
 Please do not email AND call for a new password to prevent any confusion resulting from multiple resets of your password.

-7. Will I be offside with the provincial insurance by-laws that require me to maintain discovery insurance for six years when my policy includes only a three year extended reporting period?
+7. How do I comply with the provincial insurance by-laws that require me to maintain discovery insurance for six years when I retire or close my practice?

 This is a claims made and reported policy.
 If you are aware of a potential claim, it needs to be reported to your current Insurance Company prior to the expiry date of your policy to avoid any potential gaps in coverage.